inqgamerz48/b2b-outreacher/DEPLOYMENT.md

 ---

 ## 🧠 5.
-Training the AI (Optional)
+Enhancing the AI (Optional)
 Want to make the AI smarter?
-1. Run the training script:
+1. Run the enrichment script:
     ```bash
     python import_hf.py
     ```
-    *This will pull 1000+ examples from the internet and feed them to your Brain.*
+    *This will ingest 1000+ curated examples to improve generation quality.*

 ---